lux4rd0/qingping-collector/README.md

-# Qingping MQTT to InfluxDB Collector
+# Qingping Air Monitor Lite MQTT to InfluxDB Collector

-Welcome to the **Qingping MQTT to InfluxDB Collector**!
+Welcome to the **Qingping Air Monitor Lite MQTT to InfluxDB Collector**!

-This project helps you collect real-time data from Qingping devices using **MQTT** and stores it in **InfluxDB** for time-series analysis.
+This project helps you collect real-time data from Qingping Air Monitor Lite using **MQTT** and stores it in **InfluxDB** for time-series analysis.
 This solution is perfect for monitoring environmental metrics with features like diagnostic data collection, error handling, and secure connections.

 ![](https://labs.lux4rd0.com/wp-content/uploads/2024/11/qingping_air_quality_overview.png)